-- 6.1 The assessment below covers the following areas: - I. Principle of the development - II.
-Design and layout and impact upon the area - III.
-Amenity provision and neighbour amenity impact of the development - IV.
-Traffic impact, access and car parking - V. Landscape - VI.
-Other matters - I. PRINCIPLE OF THE DEVELOPMENT - 6.2 The application site is located within a residential area and in a locality predominantly characterised by residential development.
-There are no in principle objections to the proposed development of the site for residential use subject to compliance with all development management policies. - 6.3 Policy CSSP1 (Sustainable Housing and Locations) refers to the target for the delivery of new housing in the Borough over the period of the Development Plan.
-The application site is within the urban area and comprises a 'brownfield' site. - 6.4 Paragraph 12 of the NPPF sets out a presumption in favour of sustainable development and given that the Local Planning Authority is not able to demonstrate that a five year house land supply exists, this indicates that planning permission for residential development should be granted unless the adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the NPPF as a whole.
-As such, the provision of additional residential units would weigh in favour of the purpose. - II.
-DESIGN AND LAYOUT AND IMPACT UPON THE AREA - 6.5 The NPPF attaches great importance to the design of the built environment as a key part of sustainable development.
+II.
+PRINCIPLE OF THE DEVELOPMENT

+- 6.4 The application site is located within a residential area and in a locality predominantly characterised by residential development.
+There are no in principle objections to the proposed development of the site for residential use subject to compliance with all development management policies. - 6.5 Policy CSSP1 (Sustainable Housing and Locations) refers to the target for the delivery of new housing in the Borough over the period of the Development Plan.
+The application site is within the urban area and comprises a 'brownfield' site. - 6.6 Paragraph 12 of the NPPF sets out a presumption in favour of sustainable development and given that the Local Planning Authority is not able to demonstrate that a five year house land supply exists, this indicates that planning permission for residential development should be granted unless the adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the NPPF as a whole.
+As such, the provision of additional residential units would weigh in favour of the purpose.

+III.
+DESIGN AND LAYOUT AND IMPACT UPON THE AREA

+6.7 The NPPF attaches great importance to the design of the built environment as a key part of sustainable development.
 Although planning policies and decisions should not attempt to impose architectural styles or particular tastes, they should seek to promote or reinforce local distinctiveness.
-Policies CSTP22, CSTP23 and

-PMD2 of the Core Strategy 2015 accord with the NPPF in requiring development to have high quality design and to be well related to its surroundings.
+Policies CSTP22, CSTP23 and PMD2 of the Core Strategy 2015 accord with the NPPF in requiring development to have high quality design and to be well related to its surroundings.